Prepare to make a Christmas birthday an event of significance.

 (Scroll down for the day in detail)

 “The Apartment” (1960): starring Jack Lemmon and Shirley MacLaine.
 This comedy-drama was nominated for ten Academy Awards and won five, including Best Picture.
-A significant slice of this black & white Billy Wilder classic is set at Christmas, but there is little to feel festive about as Shirley MacLaine’s elevator operator Fran Kubelik becomes desperate in the apartment occupied by Jack Lemmon’s wonderfully portrayed Calvin ‘Bud’ Baxter.
+A significant slice of this black and white Billy Wilder classic is set at Christmas, but there is little to feel festive about as Shirley MacLaine’s elevator operator Fran Kubelik becomes desperate in the apartment occupied by Jack Lemmon’s wonderfully portrayed Calvin ‘Bud’ Baxter.
 Her boss Jeff Sheldrake insists he loves Fran, but heads home to his wife and family in the suburbs for Christmas.
 Baxter has loaned out his apartment to executives in his company for their illicit liaisons so he can climb the corporate ladder.
 But enough is enough – especially where his true love is concerned.
+This is watchable any time of the year, but is even more thought-provoking at Christmas.
 A magnificent film.
 (Movie Magic: “Shut up and deal!”)

-But if you want to view something a little more frivolous for a Saturday…
+If you want to view something a little lighter…

 “My thoughts are drawn back, by a fascination which I do not care to resist, to my own childhood.
 I begin to consider, what do we all remember best upon the branches of the Christmas Tree of our own young Christmas days, by which we climbed to real life.”